eclipse-archived/ceylon-lang.org/documentation/tour/basics.md

 There are a couple of operators that will make you life easier when dealing with `null` values.

-    shared String greeting = "Hello, " + name?"World";
+    shared String greeting = "Hello, " +
+                             name ?
+"World";

 The `?` operator returns its first argument if the first argument is not `null`, or its second argument otherwise.
-Its a more convenient way to handle `null` values in simple cases.
+It's a more convenient way to handle `null` values in simple cases.

 The related `?.` operator lets us call operations on optional types and provide an alternative value if the type is `null`.

-    shared String shoutedGreeting = "HELLO, " + name?.uppercase?"WORLD";
+    shared String shoutedGreeting = "HELLO, " +
+                                    name?.uppercase ?
+"WORLD";

 ## Defaulted parameters

-A method parameter may specify a default value.
+While we're on the topic of values that aren't there, it's worth mentioning that a method parameter may specify a default value.

     void hello(String name="World") {
         print("Hello, " name "!");